About Coach Tom

 I worked hard on my game, and with the help of 3-4 days a week playing a near-by par 3 course, I began winning tournaments.
 The par 3 play helped my short game immensely.
 That was the beginning of playing some great golf.

-I went to a golf school in Phoenix in 1988, presented by Chuck Hogan.
+I attended a golf school in Phoenix in 1988, presented by Chuck Hogan.
 Chuck had worked with PGA and LPGA pros, including Peter Jacobson and Mike Reid.
-He was a great asset in teaching me how the brain works, and how, by keeping the brain on the right track, one can improve their game.
+He was a great asset in teaching me how the brain works and how, by keeping the brain on the right track, one can improve one’s game.
 I worked on mental imagery, affirmations, mental rehearsal, and meditation.
-My game improved and I became a scratch golfer by the end of the 1990 golf season.
+My game improved, and I became a scratch golfer by the end of the 1990 golf season.

 But what strikes me when looking back – and what became the reason I wanted to begin teaching golf – is that I probably took too many lessons.
 For years, I played swing mechanics rather than playing golf.
-I had natural ability and a good swing from when I was young but, I had taken too many lessons in effort to find the perfect swing.
+I had natural ability and a good swing from when I was young, but I had taken too many lessons in an effort to find the perfect swing.
 I became obsessed with perfection and lost my natural swing.
 I was trying to play golf, and consequently, I stopped enjoying the game.
-I saw this happen for other players, too.
+I saw this happen to other players, too.
 I decided to become a golf instructor to help people advance their game without sacrificing their love for the sport.

 Coaching